of our strategic plan to deliver a

 • MASA Presents: Branding Your

-Organization - How Do Your Internal & External Audiences Perceive
+Organization - How Do Your Internal & External Audiences Perceive You?

 Strong brands include visual icons or logos, differentiation from other districts, identification of values and characteristics, and creating a strong customer experience.
 This video discusses a process for districts to use to attract and engage families through branding.